Invertebrates of Interest: Crabs

 How much does the validation cost and how long is it good for?

-The validation stamp currently costs $2.42 and is good for the year issued.
-It can be renewed annually with your sport license.
-All licenses and validations, including the crab trap validation, will be good for 365 days from purchase date, see more information.
+The validation stamp costs $2.98 (as of 2025).
+All licenses and validations, including the crab trap validation, are good for 365 days from purchase date, see more information.
+It can be renewed with your sport license.

 1. From a CPFV, a DFG vesselID,